 To many, it may come as a surprise that some of the shortcomings that wrought the NGT may be credited to its own making.
-The order of the Tribunal in the LG Polymers case, for instance, indicates the inadequate quality of decision making, wherein the Tribunal found the erring company responsible for the environmental damage and consequential loss resulting from the devastating gas leak under both principles of strict and absolute liability.3 This finding resonates a certain flaw considering the obsolete nature of the doctrine of strict liability in devastations having dire consequences for the environment and health.
+The order of the Tribunal in the LG Polymers case, for instance, indicates the inadequate quality of decision making, wherein the Tribunal found the erring company responsible for the environmental damage and consequential loss resulting from the devastating gas leak under both principles of strict and absolute liability.3 This finding resonates a certain flaw considering the obsolete nature of the doctrine of strict liability in devastations having dire consequences for the environment and health .
 As laid down in the landmark judgement of M.C.
 Mehta v.
-Union of India, situations that involve hazardous and inherently dangerous activities automatically warrant the application of the principle of 'absolute liability'4; for which reason, the very fact that the NGT even considered the doctrine of strict liability in this case calls for serious introspection by the Tribunal.
-A green tribunal in India, is expected, not only to cherish Indian judiciary's remarkable contribution of the absolute liability principle to environmental jurisprudence, but also to significantly contribute towards its application to industrial accidents which have resulted in loss of life and damages to the environment.
+Union of India, situations that involve hazardous and inherently dangerous activities automatically warrant the application of the doctrine of strict liability4; for which reason, the very fact that the NGT even considered the doctrine of strict liability in India, is expected, not only to cherish Indian judiciary's remarkable contribution of the absolute liability principle to environmental jurisprudence, but also to significantly contribute towards its application to industrial accidents which have resulted in loss of life and damages to the environment.